Ex-bankers go solo in the Gulf

 But while global banks have retrenched in the region in the past few years, seasoned bankers who have spent years here say they are finding plenty of business opportunities because they understand the dynamics of doing business here and are committed to serving clients over the long term.

-Setting up a business in Dubai or Abu Dhabi is also relatively easier than in most other large financial centres and has the added benefit of tax-free business zones.
+Setting up a business in Dubai or Abu Dhabi is also relatively easier than in most other large financial centers and has the added benefit of tax-free business zones.

-Dubai issued 14,360 business licences in 2011, according to the Department of Economic Development data, a 14 percent increase on the previous year.
+Dubai issued 14,360 business licenses in 2011, according to the Department of Economic Development data, a 14 percent increase on the previous year.

 "In my business, it is very simple.
 You are selling comfort and not just a product," said Pushpak Damodar, who worked at Deutsche Bank's (DBKGn.DE) asset management arm before setting up Global Frontiers Advisors in Dubai in 2009.
 The firm advises on private placements and provides research and consulting services to institutional investors seeking emerging and frontier markets exposure.